dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR00.md

 (defun name varlist &rest body)
 ```

 The message will disappear as you start to type each new element but will reappear each time you enter a space.
 When you're entering the definition in the file, you might choose to break the definition across two lines after the parameter list.
-If you hit Return and then Tab, SLIME will automatically indent the second line appropriately, like this:11
+If you hit Return and then Tab, SLIME will automatically indent the second line appropriately, like this: 11

 ```
 (defun hello-world ()